 Sage (Salvia) is part of the mint family.
 There are over 900 types.
-Some types (Saliva officinalis and Salvia lavandulifolia) are a common ingredient in many cooking recipes and are sometimes used in dietary supplements.
+Some types, such as Salvia officinalis and Salvia lavandulifolia, are a common ingredient in many cooking recipes and sometimes used in dietary supplements.

 Sage has high levels of antioxidants and anti-inflammatory properties.
-It has a long history as a folk remedy for many conditions but hasn’t been studied extensively for menopause.
+It has a long history as a folk remedy for many conditions, but it hasn’t been studied extensively for menopause.

 Many women turn to the use of botanical remedies for symptom relief.
 Keep reading to learn what we know about using sage for menopause.

-One study, reported in “Advances in Therapy,” found that a fresh sage preparation lowered the severity and the number of hot flashes (also called hot flushes) in menopausal women.
+One study, reported in Advances in Therapy, found that a fresh sage preparation lowered the severity and the number of hot flashes (also called hot flushes) in menopausal women.
 The research was conducted with 71 menopausal women in Switzerland.
 They took capsules of fresh sage once a day for eight weeks.

 Because there are so many different types of sage, it’s important to research the type you take.

 Some sage varieties contain a chemical compound called thujone.
-When taken in too-large quantities or for an extended period of time thujone may negatively affect the nervous system.
+When taken in too-large quantities or for an extended period of time, thujone may negatively affect the nervous system.
 This can cause symptoms such as:

-If you take sage supplements, be sure to only use products that say they are “thujone-free” on the label
+If you take sage supplements, be sure to only use products that say they are “thujone-free” on the label.

-Other safety concerns associated with sage include:
+There are other safety concerns associated with sage:

 - Spanish sage (Salvia lavandulifolia) and other types of sage may mimic the effects of estrogen, making them potentially unsafe for women with hormone-dependent cancers.

-- Sage may have a sedative effect on some people
+- Sage may have a sedative effect on some people.

 The poses, deep breathing, and meditative aspects of yoga can be beneficial for women experiencing menopause.
-The mechanism by which yoga positively effects menopause symptoms isn’t fully understood, but, it has been shown to improve hot flashes and night sweats.
-It may also reduce anxiety and increase positive feelings.
+The mechanism by which yoga positively affects menopause symptoms isn’t fully understood, but it’s been shown to improve hot flashes and night sweats.

-The Women’s Health Initiative (WHI) concluded in 2012 that HRT may be safe and most effective for younger women who are in early menopause.
+The Women’s Health Initiative (WHI) concluded in 2013 that HRT may be safe and most effective for younger women who are in early menopause.
 WHI’s recommendation is based on two studies they completed with 27,347 post-menopausal women.

-Other conventional treatments for menopausal symptoms include medications, such as:
+Other conventional treatments for menopausal symptoms include medications such as:

-Many of the plants used to make herbal supplements for menopausal symptoms have naturally-occurring compounds called phytoestrogens.
-Phytoestrogens can have some effects in the body similar to estrogen, the female hormone which declines during menopause.
+Many of the plants used to make herbal supplements for menopausal symptoms have naturally occurring compounds called phytoestrogens.
+Phytoestrogens can have some effects in the body similar to estrogen, the female hormone which decreases during menopause.

 Herbal remedies are regulated by the Food and Drug Administration (FDA) as dietary supplements, not as medications.
-This means that they’re not as researched or as regulated as traditional medications and there may be less oversight or assurance of the quality and ingredients in them.
+This means that they’re not as researched or as regulated as traditional medications, and there may be less oversight or assurance of the quality and ingredients in them.

-Only the supplement form of sage has shown to be helpful for menopausal symptoms.
-Due to the limited research, the best dose to take is not clear.
+Only the supplement form of sage has been shown to be helpful for menopausal symptoms.
+Due to the limited research, the best dose to take isn’t clear.